AdoboPeanuts/testing/README.md

   from MCForecastTools import MCSimulation

 #### # Streamlit UI
-Creating the side bar to filter asset categories for "NFT" and "Cryptocurrencies"
+Creating the side bar to filter asset categories for "NFT" and "Cryptocurrencies" to give users a drop down to select either "NFT" and "Cryptocurrencies"

 Creating the header as "Cryto API Tracker"